 - Long-term involvement teaches sustainment: Youth who can maintain a long-term commitment learn how to create sustainable and supportive relationships and be effective in the long term.

 - Involve the community: Building on strengths is highly dependent on youth involvement with the community (family, friends, neighborhood etc.).

 - Emphasize collaboration: Youth need to feel empowered and supported by community collaboration to engage their strengths.

 A Take-Home Message

-I hope this piece gave you a thorough and complete overview of the strength-based approach and provided you with some insightful information about this approach.
+I hope this piece gave you a thorough and complete overview of the strength-based approach and provided you with some insightful information.
 The great thing about the strength-based approach is that it is so relatable when being used, especially when the activities can help pull out these strengths.

 If there’s one thing you should take away from this piece, it’s that your strengths have been with you from the very beginning.
 Sometimes it takes thinking back to when you were a kid and thinking about what you were good at and what you enjoyed to remember your strengths.

 Feel free to refer back to this piece if you ever find yourself in a place of feeling like you aren’t good enough, or don’t have any skills or traits that make you useful, because you absolutely do.
 If you find any of this information helpful, please leave a comment below.

-Thanks for reading, and I wish you the best and hope that you can find your strengths and use them daily because it makes you feel good, and is energizing.
+Thanks for reading, and I wish you the best and hope that you can find your strengths and use them daily because it makes you feel good, and it’s energizing.